 Famous Soccer Defenders

-The soccer defenders played a very important role in defending attacks from the opposing team.
+The soccer defenders played a very important role in defending against attacks from the opposing team.

 A good defense team communicates with the goalkeeper, midfielder, winger, and striker.